parichoy/two_phase_AUC/README.md

-                 study_followup - Length of followup (in years) of a subject, study_exit_age - Age (in years) of exit of a subject from the study, time_to_event - Time (in years) of onset of the disease, for censored subjects it is Inf, event - binary indicator of diseas coded as 1 for event and 0 for censored, obs.riskscore - risk-score based on the risk factors X1,...,X6, sampling.weights - selection probability of a Phase-I subject to Phase-II, include - binary indicator of inclusion of a Phase-I subject to Phase-II
+                 study_followup - Length of followup (in years) of a subject, study_exit_age - Age (in years) of exit of a subject from the study, time_to_event - Time (in years) of onset of the disease, for censored subjects it is Inf, event - binary indicator of disease coded as 1 for event and 0 for censored, obs.riskscore - risk-score based on the risk factors X1,...,X6, sampling.weights - selection probability of a Phase-I subject to Phase-II, include - binary indicator of inclusion of a Phase-I subject to Phase-II